bubong5480/SLS-6502-emulator/docs/log.md

 ### Progress

 For prototype of the SLS6502
-    CPU is a struct with fields as registers.
+    1. CPU is a struct with fields as registers.
-    Memory is a char pointer; an array. main currently does the following:
+    2. Memory is a char pointer; an array.
-        initializes space for memory and cpu
-        continually switch/case
-        case 0xEA -> the 'no op" case
+    3. main currently does the following: initializes space for memory and cpu, continually switch/case, case 0xEA -> the 'no op" case

 ### Goals